|382.01||Officers elected; terms.|

 382.10 Bonds recorded.

-Official bonds of county officers when approved by the county board, and their oaths of office and the bonds and oaths of their deputies, except county recorder, shall be recorded in the office of the county recorder.
+Official bonds of county officers when approved by the county board, and their oaths of office and the bonds and oaths of their deputies, except county recorder, shall be filed and recorded in the office of the county recorder.